Virtual Trainings Portal

 • Eva Marie Shivers, CEP Partners & Executive Director of Indigo Cultural Center

-Originally Aired: Wednesday, May 26, 2021 | Webinar Handout
+Originally Aired: Tuesday, May 26, 2021 Webinar Handout

-Description: During this webinar, presenters examined issues of racialized inequities and bias on the early care and education experiences for Asian American & Pacific Islander children and families, explored a strength-based approach to fostering culturally responsive relationships, and identified and explored practices and policies to strengthen cultural responsiveness in IECMHC in order to reduce disparities and support children’s healthy development and learning.
+During this webinar, presenters examined issues of racialized inequities and bias on the early care and education experiences for Asian American & Pacific Islander children and families, explored a strength-based approach to fostering culturally responsive relationships, and identified and explored practices and policies to strengthen cultural responsiveness in IECMHC in order to reduce disparities and support children’s healthy development and learning.

 Presenters: